Field Interactions

 • Count occurrences gives the number of occurrences for the field.

-• Max value and Percentiles only appear in case of number fields — for example, if it's a number we can get a timeChart() percentile query.
+• Max value and Percentiles only appear in case of number fields — for example, if it is a number it is possible to get a timeChart() percentile query.

-When you hover one of the available drill-downs, you will get a description of what will happen to your query string.
-In the example shown here below, the drill-down selected is going to append timeChart(#repo) to your query:
+When you hover one of the available options under Timechart, you will get a description of what will happen to the query string.
+In the following example shown, the option selected is going to append timeChart(#repo) to the query.

 Query Update Tooltip